PDC-support/hpc-intro-retired/_episodes/01-linux.md

 objectives:
   - "Learn the basics of Linux shell"
   - "Prepare for work on Beskow and Tegner"
+keypoints:
+  - Most commands work well alone and you can cherry pick which you need to combine into a unique result - Modularity
+  - Absolute paths always work but relative paths are more convenient.
+  - Customize the command usage with flags.
+  - The manual is your friend, consult it before googling.
+  - commandA > fileA redirects output from commandA to text fileA
+  - commandA \| commandB means that you pipe the output from commandA to commandB.
+  - Always use TAB to autocomplete commands and file/directory names
+  - You can store names in environment variables
+  - Customize your session with configuration files

 ---

 # Linux shell tutorial